-My spa cover (pictured on the left) had moss growing in the zipper and stitching.
-With a little CleanAll Spray and the rough side of a sponge, I was able to clean all of it off within just a few minutes.
+My spa cover had moss growing in the zipper and stitching.
+With a little CleanAll Spray and the rough side of a sponge, I was able to clean all of it off in just a few minutes.

-After cleaning off moss or mildew, treat the area with a liberal amount of protectant spray.
+After cleaning off moss or mildew, treat the area with a liberal amount of 303 Protectant.
 This will coat the surface and help prevent unsightly fungi from growing back.

 Dealing with Mildew Inside the Vinyl Jacket (Indicated if odor is a problem)

 - Unzip the jacket and carefully remove the foam cores.